iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 - Round: Used in combat, roughly 10 seconds.
 - Turn: Used when exploring a small area, roughly 10 minutes.
 Enough time to explore a room, or for a fight to take place.
-- Watch: Used during travel or exploring large areas, roughly 36 turns or 6 hours.
+- Watch: Used during travel or exploring large areas, there are 3 watches a day: Morning, afternoon and night.
+A watch is roughly 48 turns.

 If a character has not slept or eaten for 24 hours they lose 1HP.
 ### 3.6 Travel and Exploration